piotrmaslanka/satella/docs/coding/structures.rst

 frozendict
 ==========

 A dictionary that can't be modified.
-Imported from the fine frozendict_ package.
+I didn't import the one from _frozendict PyPI package, because it failed on Python 3.9.
 It is additionally hashable and __eq__-able

 .. _frozendict: https://pypi.org/project/frozendict/